I don’t get very wet, and I can tell it upsets my partner because they think I’m not turned on. Is something wrong with me?

 - Your estrogen levels are low.
 The hormone estrogen plays a big role in natural lubrication.
 How much you have changes throughout your menstrual cycle.
 People with vaginas naturally get less wet just before and after their periods because of this.
 This doesn’t mean that anything is wrong—it’s actually a sign that your body is working like it’s supposed to.

 - Certain medications, including hormonal birth control, can affect how much natural lubrication you make.
-If you’re concerned about your lack of natural lube, you can talk about switching birth control methods to one that works better with your body.
+If you’re concerned about vaginal dryness, you can talk about switching birth control methods to one that works better with your body.
 Or, if you like your birth control method otherwise, you can of course use store-bought lube.

 - Make sure you’re gentle with your vagina and not using douches or harsh soaps.
 Your vagina cleans itself, and getting soap or other chemicals up in there can mess with its natural bacterial balance.
 Wash your outer labia (the part with hair on it) with a gentle soap, and just let water run over the rest.
 Do NOT use douches or put soap in your vagina.